thumbnail image

 1912

 The Edinburgh Souters’ decided that the Royal Burgh Standard Bearer (RBSB) should have a permanent memento of his year in office, in the form of a solid gold medallion with the Selkirk seal on the face and suitably inscribed on the back.
+In the minutes of a Colonial Society meeting held on 4th June 1912, the following was noted under the rubric ‘Presentation of the medal to the Burgh Standard Bearer’:

 Section image